University of Washington Email Policy

 See the full list of content that does not have to be retained.

 All other email messages, both sent and received, must be retained for a designated amount of time (retention period).
 Retention periods are listed on a Records Retention Schedule.
 The retention period is based on the content of each individual email.

 Emails that contain the following types of information have specific retention periods:

 - Substantive decisions regarding matters of University business

-- Approvals for purchases or other actions to be taken
+- Approvals for purchases, HR decisions, and other actions to be taken

 - Final reports or recommendations